SageSingularity/portfolio-website/README.md

 that describes the python dependencies that should be installed inside the container.

-You can create one while inside of a virtual environment.
+You can create one while inside a virtual environment.

 1. Activate venv.
 ```bash